Zaanian/cse210-hilo-game/README.md

 The game asks if the player wants to play again.
 The game is over when the score reaches zero or the player says no to continue playing.

+Put the card.py file and the game.py file into a folder called gamecards.

 Author: Stephen Stauffer
 Class: cse210
 Group: Team 3